Chicago Lead Poisoning Attorney

 The Centers for Disease Control and Prevention (CDC) estimates that more than four million families in the United States are exposed to lead in their homes.
 Approximately 500,000 children under the age of five have five micrograms of lead per deciliter in their blood stream – the threshold for health concern, CDC reports.
 Lead is a pervasive toxin that has the potential to damage every system in the human body.
 Excessive exposure to lead can lead to serious illness, brain damage, and death.

 At Duncan Law Group, Chicago personal injury attorney Bob Duncan believes that victims of lead poisoning have the right to pursue compensation for their suffering.
 If you or a loved one suffered illness from preventable lead poisoning, you may be entitled to money through a personal injury claim or lawsuit.
-As Chicago lead poisoning lawyer, Bob Duncan has the skill and resources to help lead poisoning victims fight for the financial compensation that they deserve.
+Bob Duncan has the skill and resources to help lead poisoning victims fight for the financial compensation that they deserve.

 Lead Poisoning in Chicago, IL: A Serious Health Concern

-Lead poisoning is a serious health concern in the U.S. – especially in the Chicago area.
-According to the Illinois Department of Public Health, more than 300,000 children were tested for lead poisoning in across the state in 2010.
+Lead poisoning is a serious health concern in the U.S. According to the Illinois Department of Public Health, more than 300,000 children were tested for lead poisoning in across the state in 2010.
 Of these, 1.10% reflected dangerous levels of lead in their bloodstreams.
 In Chicago, more than 100,000 children were given the same test; 1.30% had potentially dangerous levels of lead in their system.

 Understanding Lead Exposure & Children